microsoft/dotnet/releases/net471/KnownIssues/510901-BCL Apps targeting .NET-4.6.1 that use .NET Standard libraries might be broken when running on .NET 4.7.1.md

-# Applications targeting .NET 4.6.1 that use .NET Standard libraries might be broken when running on .NET 4.7.1
+f# Applications targeting .NET 4.6.1 that use .NET Standard libraries might be broken when running on .NET 4.7.1

 ## Symptoms

-Applications that target the .NET Framework 4.6.1 and use .NET Standard libraries may experience <xref:System.TypeLoadExceptions> exceptions when running on the .NET Framework 4.7.1
+Applications that target the .NET Framework 4.6.1 and use .NET Standard libraries may experience <xref:System.TypeLoadException> exceptions when running on the .NET Framework 4.7.1

 ## Cause